JakubKazimierski/PythonPortfolio/README.md

 ## Directories

-In Coderbyte directory I placed all solved by me tasks from site Coderbyte.com, before rankings were deleted it placed me at top 10 of users https://coderbyte.com/profile/Kazik
+In **Coderbyte_algorithms** directory I placed all solved by me tasks from site Coderbyte.com, before rankings were deleted it placed me at top 10 of users https://coderbyte.com/profile/Kazik

-In AlgoExpert directory I placed all solved by me tasks from site AlgoExpert.com
+In **AlgoExpert_algorithms** directory I placed all solved by me tasks from site AlgoExpert.com

-In Django directory I placed all created by me django projects.
+In **Django** directory I placed all created by me django projects.

-In PLY_calculator I placed based on PLY lexer and parser calculator with reverse polish notation for modular group, task from my university.
+In **PLY_calculator** I placed based on PLY lexer and parser calculator with reverse polish notation for modular group, task from my university.

-In SortingAlgorithms directory I placed most used sorting algorithms.
+In **SortingAlgorithms** directory I placed most used sorting algorithms.